 Wendy uses art as a tool for inner exploration and creates mystical characters including mermaids and faeries.
 Her work can be seen at Sutter Creek Gallery and in different venues around the County.
 She has always been curious and driven to explore deeper meanings in life and enjoys sharing what she has learned with others through creating art together. https://themermaidmuse.com

-Online registration will open on January 2, 2018
+Online registration will open in EARLY 2019

 Check back to sign up!

 AmadorArts, aka Amador County Arts Council, is a non-profit organization that is designated as a State-Local Partner the California Arts Council, a State Agency.
 If you have questions about A Taste of the Arts, email firstname.lastname@example.org or call 209-267-9038.